victordibia/cardsorter/README.md

 Current Status
 ---------
 A lot of work needs to be done to get some inital nodejs features working.
+Feature list is maintained [here.](https://github.com/victordibia/cardsorter/issues/11)

 Change Log